dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 Welcome!
-The instructions provided here are designed to help you create a reference then run raw (fastq) single-cell RNA sequencing data through a Cell Ranger pipeline.
+The instructions provided here are designed to help you create a reference then run raw `.fastq` single-cell RNA sequencing data through a Cell Ranger pipeline.

 >Updated ~~August 4, 2023~~ November 30, 2023 (Designed to be run on Alpine)